ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-js/deploy.md

 With our API request ready and our CDN linked, we now just need to deploy our project so we can send an email.

-Within `{$page.directory}` on your command line, add a git remote by running `git remote add wedeploy http://git.wedeploy.com/<your-project-name>.git`.
+Within `tutorial-email-js` on your command line, add a git remote by running `git remote add wedeploy http://git.wedeploy.com/<your-project-name>.git`.

 Then make a first commit.
 1. `git add .`